phistep/wuki-chess/README.md

 		- move is_stalemate and is_checkmate into Game / just into check_state
 		- dont check is_check and king.possible_moves twice
 		- profiling https://docs.python.org/3/library/profile.html
+	- in make_move shortcut the legality checks if you know the move comes from possible_moves (caching like in VAMP evaluation)
 	- don't always run slow tests
 	- Color.__negate__() -> __not__()
 	- use exceptions to handle promotion, castling?